About

 - Click Archive Item button.

-- Archived items are hidden from reports and the main list (unless "Show archived" is set to "Yes").
+- Archived items are hidden from reports and the main list (unless "Show archived" is Yes).

-- Use this when an item is discontinued or no longer relevant, but you want to keep the history.
+- Use this when an item is discontinued but you want to keep the history.

-- Click it to open the Lot Trace page and see the complete journey of that ingredient through production.
+- Click it to open the Lot Trace page and see the complete journey of that ingredient.

 - Essential for supplier recalls and FDA compliance.

-- Download the CSV Import Inventory Template (see Printable Forms section below).
+- Download the CSV Import Inventory Template (see Printable Forms below).

 - Fill in your inventory items in the spreadsheet.